 Choose the vegetables that are going to get you to eat them.
 Eating any form of vegetables means you’ll obtain some nutrients.
 Do what works for you!!

-Although they may be slightly more processed than fresh and frozen vegetables, canned fruit and vegetables still retain key nutrients and cab be included as part of a healthy diet.
+Although they may be slightly more processed than fresh and frozen vegetables, canned fruits and vegetables still retain key nutrients and can be included as part of a healthy diet.

 Are canned vegetables bad for you?